Ready for the details? Get the 2022 Official Rules document or read on for an overview.

 - Windows Mixed Reality Devices

-Student entries are designed to recognize the work of actual students.
+There is an Award Category specifically to recognize the work of student developers.
 Games developed by professional developers or faculty members at a university are not considered eligible to enter the student category.
 Student entries are expected to be created by students.
 The student team must be comprised of students that were enrolled in middle school, high school, college or trade‐school for majority of the development process.
 The team must not have employed professional developers who were not students.
 Faculty members can be advisers to student teams, but the bulk of the work must have been done by the students.

 Still Confused or have more questions?
 Please take the time to consult our FAQ.
 If your question is not answered or you need more clarification do not hesitate to ask by emailing SGSChallenge@gmail.com for Help and Support.